 3. THE TRIBULATION

-After the Rapture, a man energized by Satan himself, known as the “Antichrist,” will rise to power in Europe, the iron and clay feet in Nebuchadnezzar’s vision of a revived Roman Empire (Daniel 2, 7, 9).
+After the Rapture, a man energized by Satan will rise to power in Europe, the iron and clay feet in Nebuchadnezzar’s vision of a revived Roman Empire (Daniel 2, 7, 9).
+He’s known as the “Antichrist.”
 As this man is gaining political, economic, and religious control over the world, even declaring himself to be God (2 Thess.
 2:4), the true and living God will begin pouring out a series of judgments on a sinful, unrepentant, Christ-rejecting world.

 Speaking of this time, in Matthew 24, Jesus said…